jessebmiller/rust-in-the-canyon/test-doc.md

   if it gets worse as though no treatment were tried.

 This move can only be made once per injury per downtime.

+When you **Get a Good Night's Sleep** in a real bed, out of the cold, away from the elements, without distractions like someone snoring beside you waking you up all night. you may move 5 chips from your stress stack to your character stack.

+When you **Take a Day Off** to unwind, describe what you do, other characters can come along, freeplay a little if y'all want but keep it short (this is just one move), then, everyone who took a day off, ask the GM what your floor is.

+Your floor starts at 0:
+* +5 for every bit of work you did
+* +5 if you didn't satisfy your vice
+* +5 if you were involved in violence (+5 more if it was deadly)

+Deal yourslef a hand of blackjack adding the floor to your total.
+If you bust you've overindulged and (something bad happens that I haven't written yet).
+Otherwise you may move a number of chips equal to the total of the cards dealt (not the floor) from your stress stack to your character stack.

+### Advancement

+Between towns, you can spend your chatacter stack chips on advancement.
+Buy traits, improve stats, boost your base stack size.
+Any chips over your base stack size will be lost when you reset to your base stack size when visiting the next town, so spend em if ya got em.

+I haven't figured out costs and such, but take a look at what you've got and see what feels fair.
+Let me know how you handled it!

 ## Running the game